Lesson 3b: Inventions of Counting Tools:

 2. What was the Pascaline?

-3. How long did it take Blaise Pascel to develop the machine?
+3. How long did it take Blaise Pascel to develop the

 4. What jobs did Blaise Pascel do?